cbonoz/salespage/README.md

 Inspired by platforms such as Square, Clover, and Toast - Salespage creates a Point of Sale (POS) management platform built on Polygon smart contracts to enable merchants of any size to create their own in-store purchase pages.

-Every purchase gets emitted as a smart contract event and transactions are generated as NFTs with receipts that can presented in store as proof of purchase.
+Every purchase gets emitted as a smart contract event and transactions are generated as NFTs with receipts that can be presented in-store as proof of purchase.

 <!-- Live demo: -->